cadig/pynance/README.md

 ...
 In this project I am slowly migrating and cleaning up functionality from my old & messy repositories to be more cleanly imported as standalone python packages to provide better building blocks for additional trading system development.

+---

+### finviz - utils for retrieving data using the [finvizfinance](https://pypi.org/project/finvizfinance/) package

 ### forexutils - forex specific utilities
 - convertPipsToPrice and convertPriceToPips